-How often will you release a new episode – daily, weekly, fortnightly?
+How often will you release a new episode—daily, weekly, fortnightly?
 Sticking to a regular structure and schedule will let your audience know what to expect, which is a great way of retaining listeners.
-Keep producing and publishing relevant content to stay relevant with your audience.
-Planning ahead and listing what the content for the next 10-20 episodes will ensure that you don’t hit a roadblock later, when it might be more difficult to change your content strategy.
+Keep producing and publishing relevant content to stay relevant to your audience.
+Planning ahead and listing what the content for the next 10-20 episodes will ensure that you don’t hit a roadblock later when it might be more difficult to change your content strategy.

 When you finally decide the topic/s of your podcast, make sure you do your research around it!
 It would be incredibly valuable to know which other podcast channels offer the same kind of content.
 Scoping out the competition will give you an idea of the issues you might face, what content works with the customers and how to deal with any difficulties that may arise.

 Remember, you need to make sure that you keep your audience’s lifestyles and values in mind while planning your content strategy as it has to fit into their daily schedule.
 If your podcast episode is the only content they have actively decided to consume in their hectic lifestyle, make that content worth their while!

 What Will I Need in Order to Record my First Podcast?